check-face/facemorph.me/src/explain.md

 ---

 #### How does what I type affect the face?
-There is no correllation between what you type and the generated faces, other than that the same text will always generate the same face.
+There is no correlation between what you type and the generated faces, other than that the same text will always generate the same face.

 ---